 During the transition period of an EDP epoch(#535), the EDP parameters assigned to a non-AP MLD during the preceding EDP epoch(#536) shall remain valid only for the following operations:

-Retransmission of a frame.
+Completion of a frame exchange sequence (see Annex G)

-Reception of a retransmitted frame.
+Completion of a TXOP.

-Frame acknowledgement.
+(#74)

-A transition period terminates at the end of a transition timeout interval or before the end of the transition timeout interval, after the completion of the successful transmissions or retransmissions initiated during the preceding EDP epoch, whichever comes first.
+A transition period terminates at the end of a transition timeout interval or at the beginning of the next epoch margin(#803), whichever comes first.

 Example of EDP epoch(#535) timeline